 “I don’t know yesterday,” Buddha said.
 “I know only today.”

 Forgiveness.
 Forgiveness is the hardest of all human emotions.
 Let me make a subtle distinction for you.
 When someone apologizes to you and you pardon them, this is an act of forgiveness.
 This is still not that big a deal because they have made an admission of their mistake.
-If they are honest and committed to not repeat it, their sincerity will melt you.
-I’m but alluding to a higher state of forgiveness, that is, forgiveness as an emotion.
+If they are honest and committed to not repeating it, their sincerity will melt you.
+I’m alluding to a higher state of forgiveness, that is, forgiveness as an emotion.
 The ability to experience and exercise forgiveness with or without a confession from the offender is one of the greatest of all emotions.
 It is the pinnacle of spiritual attainment, next only to compassion.

 We often judge the feelings of the other person.
-If someone feels hurt with our actions, we may say or think that he or she is overreacting.
+If someone feels hurt by our actions, we may say or think that he or she is overreacting.
 Doing so is making one more mistake.
 The truth is, we don’t know.
-First we hurt someone and then we thought they shouldn’t have felt bad or as bad.
+First, we hurt someone and then we thought they shouldn’t have felt bad or as bad.
 This is ignorance.
 How sensitive someone is to whatever they are is their personal choice and often it’s not just about that particular incident but a culminating experience of their entire life behind it.

 Neither an apology for the offender nor forgiveness for the victim are possible if they are going to judge each other.
 Have the courage to apologize when you make a mistake.
 It won’t make you small, it’ll make you strong.
 And, have the greatness to forgive when someone says sorry.
 It won’t make you any less, it’ll make you divine, in fact.
 If you can’t forgive, try not to judge at least.

 A man on a hunting expedition takes an aim at, but misses, an unsuspecting bear.
-In self-defense, the bear madly charges towards him.
+In self-defense, the bear madly charges toward him.
 The hunter, trembling with fear, takes another shot but misses again.
 Eventually, he chucks his gun and runs for his life, but before long the bear closes in on him.